Searching for the best upright vacuum is one of those things that I’m sure most people don’t want to do.

 It comes with a 6 m long hose so you can more easily clean your stairs and furniture and the power cable is 10 m long to make getting around your house easier.

-The suction is powerful and it does a great job of cleaning up any surface dog or cat hair gets too and.
+The suction is powerful and it does a great job of cleaning up any surface dog or cat hair gets too.
 You couldn’t ask for better floor cleaning from a vacuum cleaner.

 5. Best Lightweight – Vax Mach Air Upright Vacuum Cleaner

-This isn’t actually the lightest model on my list, the Hoover above is 500 g lighter and the Gtech is 1 kg lights.
-BUT, this has the best balance of being lightweight, easy to push around, suction and how the tools tidy away.
+This isn’t the lightest model on my the market, the Miele is 1kg lighter.
+But, this has the best balance of being lightweight, easy to push around, suction and how the tools tidy away.

-For instance, the hose tidies straight on to the back and has a longer metal tube for easy reaching of your stairs without bending over.
-And up into the corners for any cobwebs that appear making it a great choice for upright vacuum for an elderly person.
+For instance, the hose tidies straight onto the back and has a long metal tube for easy reaching of your stairs without bending over.
+And up into the corners for any cobwebs that appear making it a great choice of upright vacuum for an elderly person.

-And it’s still half the weight of the Shark at the top and of your typical Dyson which tend to weigh up towards 10 kg.
+And it’s still half the weight of the Shark at the top and of your typical Dyson which tends to weigh up towards 10 kg.

-It’s also a bagless vacuum cleaner that’s easy empty for convenience and the 1.5 L capacity is big enough to get around a modest sized house before you empty it.
+It’s also a bagless vacuum cleaner that’s easy to empty for convenience and the 1.5 L capacity is big enough to get around a modest-sized house before you empty it.

 Good cleaning power and easy vacuuming make this the obvious choice for the best lightweight upright vacuum.